amaxama/PirateLoops/README.md

 ## Deployment

-Program can be run in any Java compatible IDE
+Files can be run in any Java compatible IDE